MattocksJMJ/Spotify-Stats/README.md

 - Change the volume
 - Scrub through the song timeline
 - Favourite button which then adds the track to a list
+- Search option for artists, tracks and albums

 ## Images
 ### Log In Screen